-The Corporation has an operating credit facility (the "Bank Credit Facility") of approximately \$175 million which expires on May 24, 2008 and is extendable for unlimited one year renewals by agreement of the lenders and the Corporation.
-The Bank Credit Facility is fully guaranteed by Mr. Edwards.
-For more information in relation to the Bank Credit Facility, reference is made to Note 7 of our audited consolidated financial statements for the year ended December 31, 2007 which is incorporated by reference into this Annual Information Form and see "Material Contracts" and "Interest of Management and Others in Material Transactions".
+The Corporation has an operating credit facility pursuant to the Bank Facility Agreement of a Canadian limit of \$95 million plus a U.S. limit of US\$90 million (approximately \$204 million at December 31, 2008) which expires on May 23, 2009 and is extendable for unlimited one-year renewal periods by agreement of the lenders and the Corporation.
+The operating credit facility is fully guaranteed by Mr. Edwards.
+Magellan has agreed in the amended and restated Bank Facility Agreement to maintain a fixed charge coverage ratio and to limit capital expenditures, the failure of which will create an event of default pursuant to the Bank Facility Agreement.
+The fixed charge coverage ratio is the ratio of (a) earnings before interest, taxes, depreciation and amortization less unfinanced capital expenditures less cash taxes less distributions permitted by the lenders, to (b) the sum of scheduled principal payments paid plus interest expense plus capital lease payments made.
+The Corporation has agreed that its capital expenditures will not exceed a specified amount agreed upon with the lenders.
+For more information in relation to the Bank Facility Agreement, reference is made to Note 8 of our audited consolidated financial statements for the year ended December 31, 2008 which is incorporated by reference into this Annual Information Form and see "Material Contracts" and "Interest of Management and Others in Material Transactions".